The NIDA International Program works with partners to develop and disseminate educational and networking opportunities.

 - Universal Prevention Curriculum and Universal Treatment Curriculum

-Based on international, evidence-based research, quality standards, and ethical principles for drug use prevention and treatment, these basic and advanced curricula are administered by ISSUP to provide training for substance abuse researchers and treatment providers.
+Based on international, evidence-based research, quality standards, and ethical principles for drug use and addiction prevention and treatment, these basic and advanced curricula are administered by ISSUP to provide training for substance use and addiction researchers and treatment providers.

 - Global Centre for Credentialing and Certification (GCCC)